VSO is the global leader in sustainable Volunteering for Development. We support individuals and communities to lead their own change.

 Working with VSO

 We're looking to significantly scale our impact through new partnerships over the next decade.
-Join us.
-Together we can do development differently.
+Join us, and together we can do development differently.

 VSO is the global leader in sustainable Volunteering for Development.

-- We work directly with our 'Primary Actors'.
-Supporting individuals and communities to lead their own change.
+- work directly with our 'primary actors', supporting individuals and communities to lead their own change;

-- Our programmes leverage an integrated volunteering approach, incorporating volunteers from the communities we work with and youth volunteers alongside local and international experts.
+- use an integrated volunteering approach to deliver our programmes, incorporating volunteers from the communities we work with and youth volunteers alongside local and international experts;

-- We deliver sustainability through strengthening local NGO, private sector and youth organisation partners
+- deliver sustainability through strengthening local NGO, private sector and youth organisation partners;

-- VSO has experience in over 60 countries.
+- have experience working in over 60 countries;

-- Our network spans over 20 countries, including more than 500 local organisations, businesses and governments.
+- have a network spanning over 20 countries, including more than 500 local organisations, businesses and governments.